stfndamjanovic/dotfiles/README.md

-# My personal dotfiles
+# Dotfiles for macOS

-My personal Macbook development configuration.
+This is my personal dotfiles.
 It's sort of combination of different dotfiles from other devs, just changed enough to fit my personal preferences.